sequsoft/flatbuffers-maven-plugin/README.md

 ## Known issues

-I haven't been able to make this work on Windows as I haven't been able to get the `cmake` process to work.
+- I haven't been able to make this work on Windows as I haven't been able to get the `cmake` process to work.
+Anyway, on Windows maybe it is better just to obtain and install the `flatc.exe` file to the `.flatbuffers` directory.
-If `flatc` is manually installed and you want to change the version, delete the `.flatbuffers` before running the plugin.